matryer/xbar/README.md

 ![BitBar](https://github.com/stretchr/bitbar/raw/master/Docs/BitBar-small.png)

-BitBar lets you put the output from any script/program in your Mac OS X Menu Bar.
+BitBar (by [@matryer](https://twitter.com/matryer)) lets you put the output from any script/program in your Mac OS X Menu Bar.

 Example showing the latest Buy and Sell figures for BitCoins: